mar10i/zehnder_cloud_api_fibaro/README.md

 - Developped using https://github.com/jangabrielsson/TQAE with manual: https://forum.fibaro.com/topic/55045-tiny-quickapp-emulator-tqae/
 - Zehnder Cloud API: https://portal.zehnder.cloudapi.ch/

+To control you ComfoAirQ with this app a registration to The IoT Cloud is required.
+Register via: https://www.zehnder.nl/iot-cloud

 Development steps:
 - Download TQAE
 - Replace modules/net.lua with net.lua file in order to catch redirect url